777arc/PySDR/content/hackrf.rst

 * :code:`hackrf_spiflash` - A tool to write new firmware to HackRF.
 See: Updating Firmware.
 * :code:`hackrf_debug` - Read and write registers and other low-level configuration for debugging.

-If you are using Ubuntu through WSL, on the Windows side you will need to forward the bladeRF USB device to WSL, first by installing the latest `usbipd utility msi <https://github.com/dorssel/usbipd-win/releases>`_ (this guide assumes you have usbipd-win 4.0.0 or higher), then opening PowerShell in administrator mode and running:
+If you are using Ubuntu through WSL, on the Windows side you will need to forward the HackRF USB device to WSL, first by installing the latest `usbipd utility msi <https://github.com/dorssel/usbipd-win/releases>`_ (this guide assumes you have usbipd-win 4.0.0 or higher), then opening PowerShell in administrator mode and running:

 .. code-block:: bash